Motoko: This is.. This calm serenity is as if she were a Buddha! There's a Buddha behind her?!

 - Young Edward does this after getting his butt kicked during a teaching lesson with Izumi, back when both brothers finally began their alchemy training.

 - This happens to Ed a LOT, usually as a result of getting the business end of Winry's wrench after breaking his automail.
 One memorable example involves Winry calmly working on Ed's automail while he holds onto his soul with two fingers.

-- Kenichi from Kenichi: The Mightiest Disciple ends up giving up the ghost a few times.
+- Kenichi from Kenichi: The Mightiest Disciple ends up giving up the ghost a few times, most often during Training (Apachai and Akisame being probably the worst offenders).
 At one point, he was scared so bad that his ghost's ghost gave up the ghost.

 - My Bride Is a Mermaid shows this happening to "Chimp" Sarutobi on a few occasions.

 - The first time is when Nagasume takes him to the nurses office after he had been knocked out in the classroom.
 Nagasume was surprised to see that the school nurse was Sun's mother, Ran, and promptly tosses Saru to the floor.
 Saru was about to regain consciousness when Ran instinctively kicks him in the face and makes him give up the ghost.

 - Another instance is during Gym class when a submarine emerges from under the floor, right directly under Saru.
 He gets knocked around so hard that everyone nearly forgot about him laying in a corner with his soul raising up from his mouth.

 - Even Sun isn't exempt of this trope.
 When she realizes that Akeno is conducting a Mermaid exam on her to determine if she's allowed to stay where she lives, Sun starts to tense up at the thought that anything she does next may compromise her situation.
 Her soul takes the form of a little angel that revolves on top of her head.
 Akeno lampshades this by saying that it looked like her soul was about to fly away.